stackbit-projects/miabuyshouses-bf6a2/content/pages/index.md

 sections:
   - type: hero_section
     title: 'Hi, I’m Mia and I buy houses AS-IS at EASE.'
-    subtitle: I buy houses in a
+    subtitle: 'I buy houses in any condition, it doesn''t matter if its newer'
     actions:
       - label: Contact Me
         url: /contact